Sex After Baby: What’s Holding Moms Back?

-So we know that the majority of women are feeling like their sex life has taken a hit post- baby for a number of reasons.
-These are important things to talk with your partner about (and I would also recommend a therapist because I’m a believer that we ALL need a therapist- with or without a diagnosis!)
-Click here for a free Date Night Planner download!
+The majority of women surveyed feel like their sex life has taken a hit post- baby for a number of reasons.
+These are important things to talk with your partner about (Click here for a free Date Night Planner download!)

 -Watch comedy/stand up- laugh together to connect and loosen up

 -Don’t force it- go for it on a day you feel more human

 -Take a shower